-- ♦ Offer high quality teaching experiences for pupils and staff which include new ideas and practice. - Ensure teaching has clear intent and is based on pedagogical approaches that are research-based and tailored to pupils' needs. - Empower pupils through an oracy program which supports them to become effective self-advocates. - ◆ Ensure staff expertise in ASD, SEMH, SpLD and ADHD is evident in lessons and their approach to pupil well-being. - Embed the Protective Behaviours program so that is part of timetabled lessons and adopted and promoted by all staff.
+- Support new staff to maintain our high-quality teaching experiences for pupils and staff which include new ideas and practice. - Embed the clear curriculum intent and pedagogical approaches that are research-based and tailored to pupils' needs. - Continue to empower pupils through an oracy program that supports them to become effective and independent self-advocates. - Ensure staff's expertise in Autistic Spectrum Disorder, Social, Emotional and Mental Health, Specific Learning Difficulty (Dyslexia/Dyspraxia), and Attention Deficit Hyperactivity Disorder is evident in lessons and their approach to pupils' well-being by developing specialist teams.